Phaedrus (dialogue): First speech of Socrates (237a–241d)

-When Phaedrus begs to hear it however, Socrates refuses to give the speech.
+When Phaedrus begs to hear it, however, Socrates refuses to give the speech.
 Phaedrus warns him that he is younger and stronger, and Socrates should "take his meaning" and "stop playing hard to get".
 Finally, after Phaedrus swears on the plane tree that he will never recite another speech for Socrates if Socrates refuses, Socrates, covering his head, consents.

 Socrates, rather than simply listing reasons as Lysias had done, begins by explaining that while all men desire beauty, some are in love and some are not.
 We are all ruled, he says, by two principles: one is our inborn desire for pleasure, and the other is our acquired judgment that pursues what is best (237d).
 Following your judgment is "being in your right mind", while following desire towards pleasure without reason is "outrage" (hubris).

 Following different desires leads to different things; one who follows his desire for food is a glutton, and so on.
 The desire to take pleasure in beauty, reinforced by the kindred beauty in human bodies, is called Eros.

 Remarking that he is in the grip of something divine, and may soon be overtaken by the madness of the nymphs in this place, he goes on.

-The problem, he explains, is that one overcome with this desire will want to turn his boy into whatever is most pleasing to himself, rather than what is best for the boy.
+The problem, he explains, is that one overcome with this desire will want to turn his boy (beloved, as it is normal in Athenian society to refer the 'beloved' as someone who is younger than the 'lover'.
+It is a pre-existing social norm to tie education and eros) into whatever is most pleasing to himself, rather than what is best for the boy.
 The boy's intellectual progress will be stifled, his physical condition will suffer, the lover will not wish the boy to mature and take a family, all because the lover is shaping him out of desire for pleasure rather than what is best.
 At some point, "right-minded reason" will take the place of "the madness of love", and the lover's oaths and promises to his boy will be broken.